mainkoon81/Study-09-MachineLearning-B/README.md

  - Error = each element of Cross Entropy `-ln(p)` or `-ln(q)`
  - What we need is just to minimize the Error-Function (minimize `Cross_Entropy / n`) !
 <img src="https://user-images.githubusercontent.com/31917400/41287452-a4c4686e-6e3a-11e8-8e4f-6af30eb339ac.jpg" />

-> This is the building block of all that constitutes Deep Learning.
-> - Take your data
-> - Pick a random model
-> - Calculate the error
-> - **Minimize the Error-Function, and obtain a better model**

 ### > Minimization of our Error-Function
 <img src="https://user-images.githubusercontent.com/31917400/41376136-3c9e671e-6f50-11e8-9982-4916a2e15e7f.jpg" />